 Monday finally rolls around.
-I spend the day trying to get work done and not think about the afternoon appointment or the ramifications of that encounter.
+I spend the day trying to get work done and not think about the afternoon appointment or the subsequent conversations.

 It’s finally time to make the hour and twenty minute trip to City of Hope, Duarte, the main campus as it’s called.
 After getting through the COVID screenings, I get all the vitals taken and give a brief history to the attending nurse.